darrenParallel/GitHub_issues_list_app/README.md

 Anyway free to use just add my author info please.
 And if you are doing an assessment don't be an idiot, make your own and learn.
-Simply speaking this app was disigned as an assessment.
+Simply speaking this app was designed as an assessment.
 Not my best work but It at least shows how I think.

 If it helps you're welcome.
 Its just a neat list, Using the Github API of all specified repo issues, this is saved into a JSON for easy access.
 It also allows you to add new issues and view an error log.
 Quite basic.